1. What is the SHG approach?

 2. What are People’s Institutions?

 By People’s Institutions, we refer to the three tiers of the SHG approach viz. the Self Help Groups, the Cluster Level Associations and the Federations.

 Self-Help Group (SHG) is an informal association of poor women in a community with a common objective of working together for their economic and social and overall empowerment.
 SHG consists of 15 to 20 members, generally homogeneous and bound by affinity.
 Promoting organization usually use the Participatory Rural Appraisal technique to facilitate wealth ranking by the community when forming the SHGs.

 4.What is Cluster Level Association (CLA)

 When SHGs grow in number and begin to realize that there are problems they cannot solve without the help of other groups, they are prepared to form a cluster of self-help groups or a Cluster Level Association (CLA).
-Generally when there are about 8 to 10 strong SHGs, the groups come together to form a CLA (the second level of the People’s Institution).
+Generally, when there are about 8 to 10 strong SHGs, the groups come together to form a CLA (the second level of the People’s Institution).
 Two members are carefully selected by the SHG members from among themselves to represent their group at the CLA.
 Thus a CLA is made up of 2 representatives from each of the SHGs that are part of the CLA.
-Read more…[link to CLA Manual]

 5. What is a Federation or Timret

 As more and more SHGs are formed, there are more CLAs established.
 When there are about 8 CLAs, they come together to form a Federation (the third level of the People’s Institution).
-Their roles consists of taking over the role of the promoting NGO and build a strong People’s Institution; providing need – based services to the community; working towards peace, security and justice in the community and positively influencing People’s thinking and polices.
-Read more…[link to Federation Manual]
+Their roles consist of taking over the role of the promoting NGO and build a strong People’s Institution; providing need-based services to the community; working towards peace, security, and justice in the community and positively influencing People’s thinking and policies.

 6. Is homogeneity a key criterion for forming SHG’s?